holochain/holochain-proto/README.md

     hc help

 Since holochain is basically a distributed database engine, you will probably only do some basic maintenance through the command line.
-To initialize holochain service and build the directories, files, and generates public/private keys.
+To initialize holochain service and build the directories, files, and generates public/private keys:

-    hc init "Fred Flinstone" <fred@flintsone.com>
+    hc init '"Fred Flinstone" <fred@flintsone.com>'

 You can use a pre-existing holochain configuration by replacing SOURCE with  path for loading existing DNA for a group's holochain.: